This post may contain affiliate links.

 Take a day off

 Sometimes you just need a break.
 I don’t think this needs much more explanation.
 It is OK to take a day off.
 Use it for something that you know will help renew your productivity the next day.
-That could mean going for a long walk, meeting friends, having a bath, eating well or just catching up on sleep.
+That could mean going for a long walk, meeting family or friends, having a bath, eating well or just catching up on sleep.
 Do whatever it is you need to do to recuperate.
+It can be hard to take time off when you already feel unproductive, but I promise you it will help.

 Keep a rolling to-do list